Photo credit: Tim O'Brien, MLA

 For additional information to guide you through the application process and assist you with the online application, please refer to link Applying to Guelph.

 Eligibility requirements for application to the MLA program are that you hold any honours (four-year) undergraduate degree, or equivalent, from a recognized institution with a minimum of B- average (70%) over the last two years of full-time equivalent study.
-Students who meet our alternate admission standards may also be considered.
+Students who meet alternate admission criteria standards may also be considered.

 MLA Application Summary